Sports bettors don’t have much to get down on these days; keep them busy by turning them into horseplayers.

 Why sports bettors should also wager on horses and how you can promote your racebook

-Now that we understand what makes horse racing unique, it’s time to discuss facts about horse racing that will make it attractive to sports bettors.
+Now that we understand what makes horse racing unique, it’s time to discuss facts about horse racing that will make it attractive to your sports bettors to turn them into horseplayers.
 Convincing sports bettors to wager on horse races is a matter of cultivating a desire.
 Bookies do that by discussing the entertainment value, ease of finding betting options, and potential player profit.

 Make sure to check out this WikiHow on betting on horse races.
 Send the link to your sports bettors.
 They’ll be more comfortable betting on the ponies if they feel like they know what they’re doing.